-To summarize, our solution for improving range resolution is adjacent spectra aggregation to synthesize a wider bandwidth, as each narrow-band spectrum is acquired individually before accumulating information in multiple spectral bands to increase the global system bandwidth, a technique also known as "frequency stacking" [24].
-In actual SDR-GBIR implementation, we can generate a constant source input, use a Voltage Controlled Oscillator (VCO) block to generate a linearly frequency modulated signal input, and use a Random Source block to generate a pseudo-random phase-coded noise signal input, from GNU Radio, to PlutoSDR for SFCW, FMCW, and NW signal transmitting.
-Then, by simultaneously sweeping the local oscillator frequencies of PlutoSDR and B210, we can get the desired range resolution.
-While the default configuration of PlutoSDR is to fully reconfigure the AD9363 radio-frequency front-end with multiple calibration steps requiring up to 1-s to stabilize, custom software was back-ported in the gr-iio library to only reconfigure the local oscillator [34].
+In actual SDR-GBIR implementation, we can generate a constant source input, use a Voltage Controlled Oscillator (VCO) block to generate a linearly frequency modulated signal input, and use a Random Source block to generate a pseudo-random bi-phase-coded noise signal input, from GNU Radio, to PlutoSDR for SFCW, FMCW, and NW signal transmitting.
+Then, by simultaneously sweeping the local oscillator frequencies of PlutoSDR and B210, we do bandwidth synthesis and obtain the desired range resolution.
+While the default configuration of PlutoSDR is to fully reconfigure the AD9363 radio-frequency front-end with multiple calibration steps requiring up to 1 s to stabilize, custom software was back-ported in the gr-iio library to only reconfigure the local oscillator [32].
 Thanks to this configuration, negligible settling time is observed after tuning the PlutoSDR local oscillator.
 The approach to properly change the local oscillator frequency will be detailed in the following.